p2/OAuth2/README.md

 For _Instagram_ you also need to set `oauth2.authConfig.secretInBody = true` (or use `secret_in_body` in your settings dict) because it expects the client secret in the request body, not the _Authorization_ header.

+#### Uber

+When making repeated calls to Uber's ride status endpoint (/V1/REQUESTS/{REQUEST_ID}) it may return a cached response.
+To avoid this set a cache policy for your request. `request.cachePolicy = NSURLRequestCachePolicy.ReloadIgnoringLocalCacheData`

 Usage with Alamofire
 --------------------